voku/simple-mysqli/README.md

 ===================

-This is a simple MySQL Abstraction Layer for PHP>=5.3 that provides a simple and _secure_ interaction with your database using mysqli_* functions at its core.
+This is a simple MySQL Abstraction Layer compatible with PHP 5.3+, PHP 7 that provides a simple and _secure_ interaction with your database using mysqli_* functions at its core.
 This is perfect for small scale applications such as cron jobs, facebook canvas campaigns or micro frameworks or sites.

-#### Why one more MySQLi-Wrapper-Class?

 ## Get "Simple MySQLi"